 Company Key Milestones

-We’ve been serving international schools for over 10 years, and serving the community of IB schools has been our core focus.
-These are some of our key milestones.
+We’ve been serving international schools for over 10 years, and serving the IB education community has, and always will be, our core focus.

 Founded at the University of Pennsylvania by three IB Diploma graduates.